Explore the Best Chinese Restaurants in Los Angeles

 Broadway Cuisine

 Located in the former Plum Tree Inn space in Chinatown, Broadway Cuisine (913 N. Broadway, Los Angeles 90012) opened in August 2021 and continues the beloved restaurant's tradition of serving a wide range of authentic Chinese classics and Chinese American favorites.
-The massive menu spans nearly 250 items - the selection ranges from House Specialties like Beef Steak in Black Pepper Sauce and Hunan Fish, to Chop Suey and Hawaiian Fried Rice.
+The massive menu spans nearly 250 items - the selection ranges from House Specials like Beef Steak in Black Pepper Sauce and Hunan Fish, to Chop Suey and Hawaiian Fried Rice.
 The Peking Duck is an homage to Plum Tree Inn's signature dish - it's available half or whole, along with Roasted or Crispy options.
 The weekday Lunch Specials include a choice of chicken, beef, pork, seafood or veggie served with soup and white rice.

 Dan Modern Chinese